 Well, there are ways.
-There are some that you would probably expect me to mention: staying in the Word, the good habit of going to "the Garden," and remaining involve in the Church.
-But beyond those, I think one of the most effective ways to stay motivated in Christ is occasionally to remind ourselves of what is really at stake in this life and the seriousness of the appointment that lies ahead for each one of us.
+There are some that you would probably expect me to mention: staying in the Word of God, maintaining the good habit of going to "the Garden," and remaining involve in the Church.

-So, regarding these things, here is what we know.
+And, regarding this occasional reality check, here is what we know.
 We know (at least some in our species do) that God has given us a revelation of redemptive truth in Jesus Christ.
-He has taken a long time and extended great care to show us the correct redemptive path.
-But, we also know that the true path has become shrouded in confusion.
+And, indeed, He has taken a long time and extended great care to show us the correct redemptive path through Christ.
+But, we also know that this true path has become shrouded in confusion.

-For various silly reasons and motives we interpret the redemptive truth differently.
-Add to that the adversary's half truths and outright lies that have been inserted into the mix of human thought, and honestly, it's no wonder so many have trouble finding their way.
+For various reasons and motives, human beings often misinterpret the redemptive truth or ignore it altogether.
+And when you add to those mistakes, the adversary's half truths and outright lies that have been inserted into the mix of our religious thought life, honestly, it's no wonder so many have trouble writing a successful ending to their story.

-In that case, we will be plunged into an abyss of unimaginable suffering.
-And worse yet, that suffering will never end.
-The crushing atmosphere of complete hopelessness will surround us.
-And we will forever, forever become one of the nameless, faceless millions in a churning, screaming sea of failed humanity, all victims of their own "bad call" in this life.
+Thus, the crushing atmosphere of complete hopelessness will surround us.
+And we will forever become one of the nameless, faceless millions in a churning, screaming sea of failed humanity - all victims of their own bad calls in this life.

-There are a lot of distractions in this life that would take our time and energies away from what is truly important.
-There is a lot of bad information that passes itself off as truth to steer us in the wrong direction.
-And, there are a lot of people who don't much care either way.
-But I suspect, in that final, irreversible hour they will care.
+And, to be sure, there are, indeed, a lot of distractions in this life which would take our time and energy away from what is truly important.
+There is a lot of bad information which deceptively passes itself off as truth to take us in the wrong direction.
+And, there are many of us who just don't much care either way because we're too busy chasing the toys and trinkets of life.

-And I suspect that in the final confirmation when we stand on that "forever brink," the burning questions will not revolve around money or hobbies or jobs or other material issues and pursuits.
-Rather, there will be questions of personal investment, questions of quality and degree, and questions of personal direction and choices.
-But, in that last terrifying hour of the divine appointment, there will no longer be any power to improve our answers, and thus, our end.
+But, be assured, standing on that "forever brink," the burning questions will not involve money or hobbies or jobs or ownership.
+Rather, the questions which will then rise urgently to the top will be those of personal investment, and directions, and choices.
+But, in that last terrifying hour, there will no longer be any opportunity to improve our answers, and thus, our end.